Pat Quinn (politician): Other legal cases

 Quinn also represented a number of individuals in Morgan v.
 White and Morgan v.
 State Board of Elections, two cases during the COVID-19 pandemic to require the allowance of electronic signatures for the passing of petitions, which would allow for social distancing as well as allow additional access for people with disabilities.

 Quinn joined, as the lead plaintiff, a lawsuit for an elected school board in Chicago, Quinn v.
 Board of Education of the City of Chicago.

 2018 attorney general campaign

 On October 27, 2017, Quinn announced he would run for Illinois Attorney General in the 2018 election.
 His campaign focused on ethics reform (particularly with regard to utility companies and red light camera operators), consumer rights and protections, protecting access to healthcare, and combating federal actions by the Trump administration.
 Kwame Raoul won the eight-person primary on March 20, 2018, with 30.17% (390,472 votes), and Quinn placed second with 27.23% (352,425 votes), winning most of Illinois' 102 counties.
 Raoul went on to defeat Erika Harold in the November election.

+Millionaire Amendment

+In 2024, at Quinn's urging, an advisory referendum for a millionaire amendment – a surcharge on income over a million dollars, to be used for property tax relief, and inspired by Quinn's 2014 ballot – passed with a healthy margin.
+In 2026, a proposed constitutional amendment for a similar proposal, authored by Quinn and others, passed an Illinois House committee but the House ran out of time before the deadline for it to appear on the ballot.
+The proposal, which calls for the revenue to be used for property tax relief and education, will appear on the ballot in Cook County in 2026.